Key Takeaways

 What is Whey Protein?

-Whey protein powder makes for an accessible protein powder that can be added to other foods like shakes and smoothies.
+Whey protein powder makes for an accessible addition that can be added to other foods like shakes and smoothies.
 This packs a fast protein punch for muscle growth.

 Both plant-based protein and whey protein have specific pros and cons.
 Whey protein has been the standard for athletes who need to put on serious muscle.
 Yet, recent research shows that plant-based protein may be just as effective for bulking up.